-Running costs, despite the efficiency figures, aren’t as clear as you might expect.
+Running costs, despite the efficiency figures, aren't as clear as you might expect when it comes to heat pumps vs gas boilers.
 Yes, you do get a lot more heat per the electricity used by going for a heat pump.
 However, electricity is more expensive than gas and oil.
 At time of publishing the price of electricity stands at 16.36 pence per kilowatt.
 Natural gas is nearly four times cheaper at 4.17 pence per kWh paid.

 To give all those numbers a bit of context, the average UK home is using around 12,000 kWh each year to heat the place.
 For a 4kW heat pump that works out at £654.40 per year.
 The UK average gas bill, using the same 12,000 kWh, currently sits at around £572 per year.

-While it looks like gas is cheaper, marginally, you can actually save money thanks to the Renewable Heat Incentive, which pays homeowners for the heat their renewable system makes.
+While it looks like gas is cheaper and make you less likely to need energy bull help, you can actually save money thanks to the Renewable Heat Incentive, which pays homeowners for the heat their renewable system makes.
 This is due to be replaced by the Clean Heat Grant from April 2022 which helps with the upfront costs.
 You could also save money using solar power or wind to get free electricity to help heat your home.
 But of course you need that kit installed too.

 Also, Mesh Energy's Doug Johnson makes the point: 'Electricity prices are about three times higher than gas prices but the way in which heat pumps efficiently use the electricity and take the majority of warmth from the air and ground is the key here.
 In a well-insulated home, due to these efficiencies the heating and hot water bill for the home is less than on gas.
 Electricity prices are also forecast to reduce in the future with the price of gas going up as it is subsidised less and fossil fuel pricing volatility continues.'

 If you take into account lifespan, the heat pump looks even more appealing.